PotHix/pothix.github.com/content/post/2019-year-in-review.md

 noticeable when you're seeing them in context, but they become clear when you put them in a yearly context.

-I'm sure 2020 will be an year full of huge challenges for me, but I'm also curious to see the data I'm going to collect this year! 😉
+I'm sure 2020 will be a year full of huge challenges for me, but I'm also curious to see the data I'm going to collect this year! 😉